GiteaBot/gitea-backporter/README.md

 the number of approvals the pull request has.
 It will also set the commit status to `success` if the pull request has 2 or more approvals (`pending` if not).

+### Build maintenance

+The script will make sure no irrelevant builds are running.
+It will cancel any builds that have had new commits pushed to their branch.

 ## Usage

 Set the following environment variables: